-Primrose Hill School recognises that some pupils may experience mental health issues that can negatively affect their behaviour and their ability to participate fully in education.
+The school/college recognises that some pupils may experience mental health issues that can negatively affect their behaviour and their ability to participate fully in education.

-Our school is party to the multi-agency protocol on children and young people's mental health and will carry out its responsibilities under that protocol where there are concerns about a pupil's mental and emotional wellbeing.
+The school/college is party to the multi-agency protocol on children and young people's mental health and will carry out its responsibilities under that protocol where there are concerns about a pupil's mental and emotional wellbeing. https://cscp.org.uk/wp-content/uploads/2021/05/Interim-multi-agency-protocol-on-children-and-young-people%E2%80%99ssafeguarding lead to agree any actions to be taken.